'No joke': Initial rounds of National Spelling Bee get tough - NewsBreak

 “That was a first,” head judge Mary Brooks, who’s been involved with the bee for 50 years, said later.

-The judges ultimately decided to let Annie-Lois return after the day's last scheduled speller.
-She got her substitute vocabulary word right but faltered on the spelling of “apery” to conclude the day's action.
-Although Annie-Lois could have been eliminated for exceeding the 30-second time limit for the earlier vocabulary question, Brooks said the speller's clock was paused because she was experiencing a legitimate emergency.
+The judges ultimately decided to let Annie-Lois return to the microphone after the day’s last scheduled speller.
+Although she could have been eliminated for exceeding the 30-second time limit for the vocabulary question, Brooks said the speller’s clock was paused because she was experiencing a legitimate emergency.

 There is precedent for pausing the clock during what Brooks called “extenuating circumstances,” notably in 2004 when Akshay Buddiga fainted on stage but recovered to finish in second place.